jorgebsa/spring-demo/README.md

 One way to ensure that we don't break anything when developing new features or fixing bugs is to have a very thorough test suite, and having a continuous integration pipeline that automatically runs those tests and lets us know when things go wrong.

 However, what if our tests do not reproduce the real environment?
-The execution of the test suite can be successful and once we deploy the new version to our real world production environment, things that we assumed were fine still run the risk of breaking because the environment was nothing like we tested.
+The execution of the test suite can be successful and once we deploy the new version to our real world production environment, things that we assumed were fine still run the risk of breaking because the environment it was deployed to was nothing like we tested.

 One of the ways to reduce this kind of problem is to use a real database with the same version as the one in our production environment.

 This is where Testcontainers comes in handy, allowing us to spin up disposable Docker containers that will live only during the execution of our test suite.

 In this case, the existing `org.testcontainers:mongodb` dependency was used to import its `MongoDBContainer` class which was extended by
 `ExtendedMongoDBContainer` class in order to ensure that the appropriate `URL` connection value was made available to Spring Data once the container was ready to accept connections.

 #### Important:

 * Using `testcontainers` means that most of our tests REQUIRE docker to be available in the host machine in order to be run at all.
-* The MongoDB Docker image being used is `mongo:4.0.10`.
+* The MongoDB Docker image being used is `mongo:5.0.3`.
 If it is not found in the host machine, `testcontainers` will automatically download it
-  * If you want to download it manually you can by running `docker pull mongo:4.0.10`
+  * If you want to download it manually you can by running `docker pull mongo:5.0.3`

 ### What is JaCoCo?